xyncro/freya-template/README.md

 options can be exposed using `dotnet new freya --help`.

-    Freya on Kestrel (F#)
+    Freya (F#)
     Author: Marcus Griep
     Options:
     -c|--concurrency  Chooses the underlying concurrency construct
                           async    - Use Async from FSharp.Core
                           hopac    - Use Job from Hopac
                       Default: async

-    -f|--framework
+    -f|--framework    Chooses the underlying web I/O framework suave      - Use Suave
-                        suave      - Uses Suave as the underlying I/O framework kestrel    - Uses Kestrel as the underlying I/O framework
+                          kestrel    - Use Kestrel from ASP.NET Core
                       Default: suave

     -s|--serverGc     Use the server garbage collector
                       bool - Optional
                       Default: true

 ## After creating a project